phpDocumentor/phpDocumentor/docs/getting-started/installing.rst

 The phar file can be used by invoking PHP directly and providing the phar file as a parameter::

-   $ php phpDocumentor.phar -d . -t docs/api
+   $ php phpDocumentor.phar run -d . -t docs/api

 or, on Mac and Linux, you can mark it as executable and move it to your bin folder::